The Spirit of Medieval Philosophy

 This goodness is what God necessarily and only wills; and it is only in

-had seen it.
-Unmistakably, the metaphysic of Exodus is here affecting the
+it.
+Unmistakably, the metaphysic of Exodus is here affecting the course of the

 causative power – that is, find itself caused to create.
 “The perfection of